entangled/mkdocs-examples/README.md

 ```

 ## License

 This template is licensed under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See `LICENSE`.